 What benefits have users enjoyed with this Wolverine 20MP 4-In-1 35mm Slide Scanner?

-The stand-out feature that has been cited by users has to be the ease with the digital image that can be created, once the slide is properly loaded that is, and then transferred to the computer for further processing or use.
-The Wolverine F2D slide scanner is fairly quick, the quality of the results is better than many expected and the small footprint means that it fits onto a desk beside the computer for even easier transfers.
+The stand-out feature that has been cited by users has to be the ease with the digital image that can be created once the slide is properly loaded, that is, and then transferred to the computer for further processing or use.
+The Wolverine F2D slide scanner is fairly quick.
+The results’ quality is better than many expected, and the small footprint means that it fits onto a desk beside the computer for even easier transfers.

 What are these drawbacks in the design of the Wolverine 20MP 4-In-1 Film to Digital Converter?

-Wolverine 20MP 4-In-1 Film to Digital Converter, Unfortunately, despite the high praise regarding the digital scans and transfers and design of this 35mm slide converter, there are also two little drawbacks that can be seen in these reviews that are a concern because of their effect on the final result and the way they frustrate buyers.
+Wolverine 20MP 4-In-1 Film to Digital Converter, Unfortunately, despite the high praise regarding the digital scans and transfers and design of this 35mm slide converter, two little drawbacks can be seen in these reviews that are a concern because of their effect on the final result and the way they frustrate buyers.

 These issues are the inability to filter out imperfections and the problems of loading the slides.
 It is beyond some users why they must put so much effort into load individual slides, with some wishing that there was also a clearer indication of when it was in place.
-Others have been left disappointed by the lack of dust detection and the way that defects in the glass are replicated in the scan.
+Others have been left disappointed by the lack of dust detection and how the glass defects are replicated in the scan.

-Additional criticisms include the temperamental nature of the USB function, hence the previous suggestion to use an SD card, and the fact that it can only reproduce items as jpegs.
+Additional criticisms include the USB function’s temperamental nature, hence the previous suggestion to use an SD card, and the fact that it can only reproduce items as jpegs.